hiddentao/ansijet/README.md

 protect access to it.

-My setup is to have Ansibot placed behind an Nginx front-end server, with SSL enforced on all incoming requests.
-HTTP Basic Auth is enforced on the web interface but not on the API for invoking triggers:
+My setup is to have Ansibot placed behind an Nginx front-end server, with SSL and HTTP Basic auth enforced on all incoming requests:

 ```
 server {